Film

 My final event for Mint saw one of my tea towels animated in a tribute to Debbie Harry and Blondie.

-despite never having any training, or reading the manual, I managed to create the kind of animations which stood out on ‘social media’ and helped to make our nights successful.
+Despite never having any training, or reading the manual, I managed to create the kind of animations which stood out on ‘social media’ and helped to make our nights successful.

 Featuring the inimitable Paulette Constable!